tharunkumaran2006/AOA-DAA_Module_22/EX 4D DYNAMIC PROGRAMMING – 4.md

 To find the minimum number of operations to convert str1 to str2 using Naive recursive method.

 ## Algorithm
-1. If the first string is empty, return the length of the second string (insert all characters).
+1.If the first string is empty, return the length of the second string (insert all characters).
-2.If the second string is empty, return the length of the first string (delete all characters).
+2.2.If the second string is empty, return the length of the first string (delete all characters).
 3.If the last characters of both strings match, move to the next characters by recursively calling the function for substrings excluding the last character.
 4.If the last characters don’t match, recursively compute the edit distance considering:
 5.Deleting the last character from str1.